-For guidance on developing a strategic careers plan, driven by a vision for careers linked to your school or college's priorities, please access our Benchmark 1, Module 1 resources and support.
+For guidance on developing a strategic careers plan, driven by a vision for careers linked to your school or college's priorities, please access our Gatsby Benchmark 1 Module 1: Creating a Strategic Careers Plan.

 If you have a vision statement and strategic objectives for careers in your school or college then ensure that experiences of the workplace are aligned to these.
 Ask yourself: